fpimenta/microPanzerkampfwagen/app/README.md

 Here you can access the APK and the project file (.aia) for the app.
-We used the [MIT App Inventor](http://appinventor.mit.edu/explore/) tool to develop the applicaton that acts as an interface between the user and the robot.
+I used the [MIT App Inventor](http://appinventor.mit.edu/explore/) tool to develop the applicaton that acts as an interface between the user and the robot.